 The major function of vitamin D has always been the adequate growth and mineralization of bone.
 This requires the further conversion of 25 OH vit D by the addition of a hydroxyl group at the 1 position, which occurs in the kidney mitochondria under stimulation by parathyroid hormone, resulting in 1,25-dihydroxycholecalciferol, or 1,25 OH vit D. It is this compound that acts in the gastrointestinal (GI) system to activate calcium absorption.
 To prevent excessive calcium absorption, the 1 hydroxylation enzyme is modulated by blood calcium levels.
 High levels of blood calcium shut off 1 hydroxylation but cause the 25 OH vit D to be hydroxylated at the 24 position, resulting in the formation of 24,25-dihydroxyvitamin D, which does not increase GI absorption of calcium.
 In animal studies, bone can be adequately mineralized if the animal is given sufficient calcium systemically, suggesting that the key role of vitamin D is adequate calcium absorption.
 In fact, the amount of calcium absorbed is largely dependent on adequate vitamin D levels and not on which preparation of calcium has been ingested.

 Other lesser effects of vitamin D occur at the kidney, with slight increased reabsorption of calcium, and at the bone for both mineralization and resorption.
+It is vital the Vitamin D be accompanied by adequate Vitamin K as the Vitamin K "turns on" the bone and teeth receptors to allow uptake of calcium.
+Without adequate Vitamin K the absorbed calcium may cause undesirable formation of kidney stones or even plaque the blood vessels.
 The adequate calcium allows new bone matrix to become calcified normal bone tissue.
 Patients who are vitamin D deficient may have low bone density, but they are not lacking bone matrix.
 Their bone disorder is osteomalacia and not osteoporosis (in which there is loss of bone matrix as well as low mineral content).
 When given adequate vitamin D and calcium, their bone density (which measures only mineral content of bone) may go up 10% to 15% in one year.
 Some have both osteomalacia and osteoporosis.
 In older patients, supplementation of vitamin D to adequate levels has been shown to decrease hip and other nonvertebral fractures.